by Monica Bearden, RD

 Anemia is a low level of healthy red blood cells (RBCs).
 RBCs carry oxygen from the lungs to the rest of the body.
 When RBCs are low, the body does not get enough oxygen.

-The cause of aplastic anemia is sometimes unknown.
+The risk of aplastic anemia is higher in those with:

 Aplastic Anemia and MDS International Foundation